jfheinrich-eu/pipreqs-action/README.md

 You can specify the location of your project folder that contains all the python files within your repository.
 You can specify the path to which your requirement.txt has to be saved.
+You can specify should the requirements collect recursively or not.

+This action works good with the action `stefanzweifel/git-auto-commit-action` together, to commit the changes back to th branch

 ## Usage <a name = "usage"></a>